syrkis/miiii/paper/main.typ

 Our interpretability approach combines visualization techniques with frequency analysis to understand the learned algorithmic patterns.
 Following @nanda2023, we analyze both the attention patterns and the learned representations through several lenses:

 *Attention Visualization*
-Using esch, the custom visualization library, to visualize attention weights and intermediate representations.
+Using `esch`, the custom visualization library, to visualize attention weights and intermediate representations.
 The library allows for the visualization of attention patterns across different layers, as well as the visualization of intermediate representations at each layer.
 These visualizations provide insights into the learned patterns and help identify potential areas of improvement.

 *Fourier Analysis*
 To quantify periodic patterns in both attention weights and intermediate representations, we decompose them into their constituent frequencies using the discrete Fourier transform: